Sally BrandSally Brand

 Jo WigfieldJoanna Wigfield

 Jo’s career supporting bilingual learners began when teaching English as a Foreign Language in Poland to children and adults followed by teaching English for Academic Purposes at Coventry University to international students.
 As a qualified primary trained teacher, she has taught in Coventry schools for over ten years, some of which was spent championing and leading on EAL.
 She has also studied at postgraduate level in order to specialise in Primary mathematics.
-At EMAS, Jo works as an EAL advisory teacher offering support and advice to school staff and supporting the inclusion of primary aged pupils on particular resettlement schemes such as UKRS, ARAP and Homes 4 Ukraine from EYFS to Year Six.
+At EMAS, Jo works as an EAL advisory teacher offering support and advice to school staff and supporting the inclusion of primary aged pupils on particular resettlement schemes such as UKRS, ARP and Homes 4 Ukraine from EYFS to Year Six.

 Marilena RichardsMarilena Richards